 BIOL3191 Biology, Society and Ethics

-A minimum of 36 units must come from completion of courses from the following list:
+A maximum of 30 units may come from completion of courses from the following list:

 |SCOM1001||Science Communication 1: Science and Public Awareness||6|